-The CERP planned activities for FY 2017 include:
+The CERP planned activities for FY 2018 include:

-- For Federal projects, the program would continue to represent the NPS on technical issues related to CERP system-wide monitoring, interim goals, and programmatic guidance.
-For Florida state projects, the program would continue to represent the NPS on issues relating to the establishment of water reservations, minimum flows and levels, water supply planning, as well as water quality and contaminants. - For the Modified Water Deliveries project, the program would focus on providing technical support to tracking the results of experimental field tests, and to the development of water operations that utilize project infrastructure to improve natural resource conditions in Everglades NP.
-Technical support would be provided for the remaining items required for full implementation of the project, including land acquisition and water operations.
-Staff would also manage a modified monitoring program to assess the effects of the constructed Modified Water Deliveries project on NPS lands and resources. - The program would continue to provide technical support to the revised U.S. Army Corps of Engineers process for restoration of the central Everglades (CEPP), including synthesis of information for upper management toward the goal of project authorization. - The program would continue to provide analysis and technical support to water operations that affect Biscayne NP, and would participate in tracking the progress toward completion of components of this project. - The program would participate in planning efforts, track project progress, and provide environmental analyses of impacts on NPS resources for additional large scale projects that affect NPS resources and link with restoration projects (for example, the planned nuclear plant expansion and transmission corridor of the Florida Power and Light Company). - The program would track the effects of current operations on water quality, work collaboratively with the State of Florida to design water operations to minimize the risk of water quality exceedances, and would work with the State and other federal agencies, including the Environmental Protection Agency and the Department of Justice (DOJ),) to review the technical nutrient standards that protect Everglades NP water quality.
-The program would continue to provide technical support to DOI and DOJ processes that pertain to the quality of water entering the Everglades. - The program would track and provide technical analysis and briefings on the detailed design and implementation of the Restoration Strategies Agreement signed in June 2012 between the State of Florida and the U.S. Environmental Protection Agency (a result of the Amended Water Quality determination issued by the U.S. Environmental Protection Agency in 2010).
+- For federal projects, the program would continue to represent the NPS on technical issues related to CERP system-wide monitoring, development of performance measures for use in evaluating project alternatives, interim goals, and programmatic guidance.
+For Florida state projects, the program would continue to represent the NPS on issues relating to the establishment of water reservations, minimum flows and levels, and water supply planning, as well as water quality and contaminants. - For the Modified Water Deliveries and C-111 South Dade (SD) projects, the program would focus on providing technical support to track the results of the ongoing incremental field tests, and to the development of a combined operational plan that utilizes the new project infrastructure to improve natural resource conditions in Everglades NP and adjacent areas.
+Technical support would be provided for the remaining items required for full implementation of these projects, leading to the final water operations plan.
+Staff

+- would also manage a modified monitoring program to assess the effects of the constructed Modified Water Deliveries and C-111 SD projects on NPS lands and resources. - The program will continue to provide hydrologic and ecological technical support to analyze the benefits of bridging the Tamiami Trail.
+This support would include analyzing the effects of the 1-mile bridge implemented in 2013, as well as support to the 2.6-mile additional bridging project which is currently under construction. - The program will continue to provide technical support to the revised U.S. Army Corps of Engineers Central Everglades Planning Project (CEPP), including synthesis of current information for a one-year detailed planning effort to support the goal of project construction, beginning in FY 2019. - The program will elevate monitoring and assessment work oriented toward threatened and endangered species on NPS lands, providing technical input to the USFWS as well as federal implementing agency planning that supports restoration-oriented water operations while protecting threatened and endangered species. - The program would continue to provide analysis and technical support to water operations that affect Biscayne NP, and would participate in tracking the progress toward completion of components of this project. - The program will continue to participate in two recently initiated CERP planning efforts, the Western Everglades Restoration Project (WERP) and the Lake Okeechobee Watershed Restoration Project (LOWRP).
+NPS efforts are currently directed at development of project performance measures and initial restoration alternatives, with the focus on the environmental analyses of impacts to NPS resources.
+Additional large-scale projects that affect NPS resources and link with restoration projects include the planned Florida Power and Light nuclear plant expansion and transmission corridors. - The program will track the effects of current operations on water quality, work with the State of Florida to design water operations to minimize the risk of water quality exceedances, and would work with the State and other federal agencies, including the Environmental Protection Agency and the Department of Justice (DOJ), to review the 1992 Consent Decree nutrient standards that protect Everglades NP water quality.
+The program would continue to provide technical support to DOI and DOJ processes that pertain to the quality of water entering the Everglades. - The program will track and provide technical analysis and briefings on the detailed design and implementation of the Restoration Strategies project, and its progress toward achieving the Water Quality Based Effluent Limit (WQBEL) for phosphorus entering the Everglades.